mcwalrus/go-sentinel/examples/multiple-observers/README.md

 # Multiple Observers Example

-This example demonstrates how to use multiple `go-sentinel` observers to monitor different types of tasks with distinct configurations and metrics.
-Each observer is optimized for its specific use case and provides separate metrics for monitoring.
+Example demonstrates how multiple `go-sentinel` observers can monitor different tasks or workloads with distinct configurations and metrics.
+Each observer is optimised for its specific use case and provides separate metrics for monitoring.

-### Prerequisites
+## Prerequisites

-- Docker and Docker Compose
+- Go 1.23 or later
-- Go 1.23+ (for local development)
+- Docker and Docker Compose (for containerized setup)

 ## Task Types